AskMeAgain/Devbox/README.md

 ### What is happening in this repo?

-Packer will first download the i3 manjaro iso file and will also install i3 for you (english keyboard, english OS).
+Packer will be downloaded automatically.
+Then packer will first download the i3 manjaro iso file and will also install i3 for you (english keyboard, english OS).

-After the base image is done, another packer script will install all the needed dependencies using the base image to create a new image
+After the base image is done, another packer script will update the manjaro dependencies.

+After the updating step, another image is created which runs the bootstrap file via yadm.

-The installation happens in two steps (first base image, then another image will be created where the provided git repo will be installed upon).
+The installation happens in 3 steps (first base image, then updated image,then another image will be created where the provided git repo will be installed upon).
 This allows you to quickly iterate on the same base file.

 ### Additional information